PolymeshAssociation/polymesh-documentation-site/docs/100-getting-started/020-onboarding.md

 From Polymesh v8, onboarding is to receive a DID and supports two paths:

-- **Self-registration**: The user calls `identity::register_did` for their own key and pays the transaction fee.
+- **Self-registration**: The user calls `identity::self_register_did` for their own key and pays the transaction fee.
-- **Registrar-assisted registration**: A permissioned DID registrar registers a DID for a user key and pays the transaction fee.
+- **Registrar-assisted registration**: A permissioned DID registrar registers a DID for a user key using `identity::register_did`, and pays the transaction fee.

 If you are new to Polymesh, a practical flow is: